- By City

 - Community Giving

 We're coming up on one of the most magical times of year in our nation's capital - Cherry Blossom season!
-The National Park Service predicts peak bloom to occur between March 17th - 20th this year, which coincides nicely with the kick off of the National Cherry Blossom Festival on March 17th.
-That's the date the Tidal Basin Welcome Area and ANA Performance Stage will open.
+The National Park Service predicts peak bloom to occur between April 3rd - 6th this year, defined as the day when 70% of the Yoshino Cherry blossoms are open.
+The National Cherry Blossom Festival kicks off a couple of weeks prior; the Tidal Basin Welcome Area and ANA Performance Stage open on Saturday, March 23rd.

 Seeing these iconic blooms up close and against the backdrop of our national landmarks is truly a treat.
 However, getting to them and dealing with the crowds can be overwhelming for an adult, let alone with kids in tow!
 Whether you are local to D.C., or visiting from out of town, here are some tips that will make visiting the cherry blossoms with your kids more enjoyable.